 What is the purpose of a Cuckoo Clock?

-In 1630, time was usually kept through the use of a sundial or hourglass.
+In 1630, time was usually kept through a sundial or hourglass.
 As years passed, people started to create crude clocks in their huts, and eventually, the German cuckoo clocks were invented.

 There are various reasons why people opt for a cuckoo clock.
 Of course, the practical reason for having a cuckoo clock is to tell time.
-The cuckoo clock is used to navigate, measure and indicate time easily.
+The cuckoo clock navigates, measures, and indicates time easily.

 More about the Cuckoo Clock